lupasearch/lupasearch-client/docs/components/search-box.md

 - `searchBySuggestion` - if `true`, will display products that match first suggestion instead of search query.

+- `uncollapsedDocumentCount` - max number of documents to show initially when there are more results than the defined `limit`.
+If not defined, all results up to `limit` are shown.

+- `appendCustomHtml` - append your own custom html at the bottom of the document panel.
+Can be used for promotions or ads. **Important:** make sure to sanitize any document fields if any of the used document fields could be unsafe, or user-generated.

 - `elements` - a list of elements to display in each product panel.
 For a full list of elements and configurations, see "Document panel fields" section.

 - `isInStock` - an optional function that should check if document is in stock.
 Used to enable/disable add to cart element if used in elements.